FerRacimo/PhenoGraph/README.md

     -s [Standard deviation for alpha prior; default: 0.1] \
     -t [Size of std dev of proposal distribution for alpha parameters; default: 0.02] \
     -u [In spike-and-slab prior, number by which std dev of wide Normal dist. will be divived to obtain std dev of narrow Normal dist.; default: 25]
-    -f [Number by which maximum Q_B score will be divided to obtain Q_B cutoff; default: 3]
+    -f [Number by which maximum Q_B score will be divided to obtain Q_B cutoff.
+If equal to 0, then switch to using the appropriate chi-squared significance cutoff instead; default: 3]

 Here is an example of a full command line: